aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/product-overview/_index.md

 - Barcode code text (data to be encoded to barcode image) can be set and its appearance-related properties like font, background color, foreground color, alignment and location (hide, above, below), etc. can also be modified.
 - The barcode caption and its font, background color, foreground color, alignment and location (hide, above, below) can be managed.
 - Checksum and supplement data are supported.
-- Bar height of the barcode images can be customized.
+- The bar height of the barcode images can be customized.
 - X-dimension and Y-dimension are also supported for 2D barcodes.
 - Code128 encoding is exceptionally optimized.
-- Wide to narrow ratio can be achieved for supported symbologies.
+- A wide to narrow ratio can be achieved for supported symbologies.
 - WYSIWYG editing of barcodes is also supported using GUI-based controls.
 - DataMatrix barcode with X12, EDIFACT and Base 256 encoding
 ### **Recognition Features**